 To Prospective Graduate Students

-I am always interested in talking to excellent graduate students interesting in joining our lab.
+I am always interested in talking to excellent graduate students interested in joining our lab.
 Our lab’s research is diverse, and I welcome students working on a wide variety of topics (see Research).
-I’m especially interested in students who wish to work at the interface of applied and basic science, and those with quantitative backgrounds who are interested in both theory and experimental work.
+I’m especially interested in students who wish to work at the interface of applied and basic science, and those with quantitative backgrounds who are interested in both theory/statistics and experimental work.
 For what it’s worth, I feel that Pullman and Washington State University are great places for students to live and do research.

-While I typically fund students through lab grants, I strongly encourage prospective students to pursue their own funding opportunities.
+While I typically fund students through my lab’s grants, I strongly encourage prospective students to pursue their own funding opportunities.
 This will provide you with you experience developing a research proposal while potentially funding your research idea.
 The NSF graduate fellowship is the primary program that funds students in their early-career:

 To Prospective Postdocs

-When we have funding for postdoctoral researchers we seek scientists who have demonstrated high levels of productivity and novelty in their Ph.D. research.
+When I have funding for postdoctoral researchers I seek scientists who have demonstrated high levels of productivity and novelty in their Ph.D. research.
 I also actively encourage individuals who wish to do postdocs in our lab to acquire their own funding.
 I am happy to work with strong candidates to apply for fellowships and grants (links to some funding sources applicable to my lab are listed below).

 In general, I give my postdocs considerable flexibility to develop and pursue their own research programs.
 I also encourage postdoctoral scholars to take a role in mentoring less senior members of my lab, including undergraduates.
 If you are interested in becoming part of my research team, I encourage you to email me with a cover letter stating your research accomplishments and interests, a curriculum vitae, and representative publications (email@example.com).